2024 United States state legislative elections: Ohio

 Half of the seats of the Ohio Senate and all of the seats of the Ohio House of Representatives were up for election in 2024.
+The elections took place on new maps passed by Ohio's bipartisan redistricting commission after the state Supreme Court had repeatedly struck down the legislature's maps in the leadup to the 2022 election.
+The maps passed the commission unanimously, ensuring their effectiveness through the end of the decade.
+While the new maps were more favorable to Democrats than previous ones, Republicans still held a significant electoral advantage on them.

 Republicans maintained control of both chambers, but Democrats made minor gains in each, reducing Republicans' supermajority in the House.
-Although Ohio Republican have enough seats to overturn a gubernatorial veto, they no longer hold the two-thirds majority needed in the House to unilaterally craft legislation.
+Although Ohio Republicans won enough seats to overturn a gubernatorial veto, they no longer held the two-thirds majority needed in the House to unilaterally craft legislation.